Burning Rangers: Gameplay

 Burning Rangers is a third-person shooter game in which players complete missions involving extinguishing fires and rescuing civilians.
-The game is set in a futuristic society in which fire is the only danger, and stars an elite group of firefighters, the Burning Rangers.
-The player assumes control of one of two apprentice rangers, and completes tasks across the game's four levels.
+The player completes tasks across four levels.
 The primary objective is to transport stranded civilians from burning buildings, by collecting energy crystals dropped from extinguished fires.
 A minimum of five crystals are needed to transport a civilian to safety; the player receives an energy shield if they use ten.
 The crystals function similarly to rings in Sonic the Hedgehog games: possessing at least one crystal allows a player to survive damage from an enemy or fire.
 Being hit once scatters the player's crystals and renders them vulnerable to death.

-The game's four stages take place in a power plant, underwater habitat, space station and spaceship in zero gravity, respectively.
 Every level is an interior space, and consists of multi-storied rooms and corridors divided by interlocking lifts and doors.
 The player is equipped with a jet pack to reach higher areas and perform acrobatic maneuvers such as backflips and rolls.
 They can also swim and dive underwater.
 Robots attack the player with shooting flames should they come into contact.
 Each stage ends with a boss battle, ranging from fire-breathing flowers to robotic fish.
 As in many Sonic Team games, upon completion of a stage players are graded on their performance.

 Since there is no in-game map, the player character relies on a voice navigation system to find their way.
 The mission controller gives the player directions depending on their location, which can be repeated at any time.
 At the end of each stage, the player receives a rank based on their score and success at putting out fires, with "S" the highest and "D" the lowest.
-Once the game is completed, a random generator mode is unlocked which mixes up the order of corridors in the game's four stages, with a potential total of 3,125 unique routes.
+Once the game is completed, a random generator mode is unlocked which mixes up the order of corridors, with a potential total of 3,125 unique routes.